-- (a) For a leave of one semester or more, an employee shall make a written request not less than 120 days prior to the beginning of the proposed leave, if practicable. - (b) For an extension of a leave of one semester or more, an employee shall make a written request not less than sixty days before the end of the leave, if practicable. - (c) The University shall approve or deny such request in writing not later than thirty days after receipt of the request. - (d) An absence without approved leave or extension of leave shall subject the employee to the provisions of Article 16. - (e) An employee's request for use of leave for an event covered by the provisions of the Family and Medical Leave Act (FMLA) of 1993 (Public Law 103-3) shall be submitted and responded to in accordance with the provisions of the FMLA and its implementing regulations. - 17.2 Return from Leave.
-An employee who returns from an approved leave of absence with or without pay shall be returned to the same classification, unless the University and the employee agree in writing to other terms and conditions.
-The return from FMLA leave shall be governed by the FMLA and its implementing regulations, as discussed in Section 17.6. - 17.3 Accrual During Leave with Pay.
+- 17.1 REQUESTS FOR A LEAVE OR EXTENSION OF LEAVE OF ONE SEMESTER OR MORE.
+There are various types of leave that the university offers.
+Employees are responsible for filling out all necessary paperwork, meeting deadlines, working with their supervisors to discuss their requests, and completing all paperwork prior to their return. - (a) For a leave of one semester or more, an employee shall make a written request not less than 120 days prior to the beginning of the proposed leave, if practicable. - (b) For an extension of a leave of one semester or more, an employee shall make a written request not less than sixty days before the end of the leave, if practicable. - (c) The University shall approve or deny such request in writing not later than thirty days after receipt of the request. - (d) An absence without approved leave or extension of leave shall subject the employee to the provisions of the Discipline Article-16. - (e) An employee's request for use of leave for an event covered by the provisions of the Family and Medical Leave Act (FMLA) of 1993 (Public Law 103-3) shall be submitted and responded to in accordance with the provisions of the FMLA and its implementing regulations. - 17.2 RETURN FROM LEAVE.
+An employee who returns from an approved leave of absence with or without pay shall normally be returned to the same classification, unless the University and the employee agree in writing to other terms and conditions.
+The return from FMLA leave shall be governed by the FMLA and its implementing regulations, as discussed in Section 17.6this Article. - 17.3 ACCRUAL DURING LEAVE WITH PAY.
 An employee shall accrue normal leave credits while on compensated leave in full-pay status, or while participating in the sabbatical or professional development programs.
 If an employee is on compensated leave in less than full-pay status for other than sabbaticals or professional development programs, the employee shall accrue leave in proportion to the pay status.

-17.4 Tenure Credit During Periods of Leave.
-Semester(s) during which an employee is on compensated or uncompensated leave shall be creditable for the purpose of determining eligibility for tenure except by mutual agreement of the employee and the University.
-Time spent on family and medical, parental, administrative, or military leave, whether paid or unpaid, shall not be tenure-earning unless otherwise mutually agreed to by the employee and the president or president's representative in writing at the time such leave begins.
-Upon return from military leave, an employee may request that the time spent on military leave be tenure-earning, which request must be granted by the president or president's representative.
-Time spent on paid or unpaid leave for any purpose not otherwise listed herein shall be tenure-earning unless otherwise mutually agreed to by the employee and the president or president's representative in writing at the time such leave begins.
+Employees who are on leave without pay will not accrue leave. - 17.4 TENURE CREDIT DURING PERIODS OF LEAVE.
+Semester(s) A semester during which an employee is on compensated or uncompensated leave for no more than 160 total hours shall be creditable considered tenure-earning for the purpose of determining eligibility for tenure, except by mutual agreement of the employee and the University.
+Time spentA semester during which an employee spends more than 160 hours on family and medical, parental, administrative, or military leave, whether paid or unpaid, shall not be tenure-earning unless otherwise mutually agreed to by the employee and the president or president's University's representative in writing at the time such leave begins, unless the leave is to perform research activity.
+Upon return from military leave, an employee may make a request to the university's representative that the time spent on military leave be tenure-earning, which request must be granted by the president or president's representative.
+Time spent on paid or unpaid leave for any purpose not otherwise listed herein shall be tenure-earning unless otherwise mutually agreed to by the employee and the president or president's university's representative in writing at the time such leave begins.

-17.5 Holidays.
+17.5 HOLIDAYS.